Pleural mesothelioma treatment

 The length of your radiotherapy treatment will depend on the type and size of your mesothelioma and on why you are being treated.

-We have detailed information about radiotherapy for mesothelioma in this section.
+We have detailed information about radiotherapy for mesothelioma.

-Surgery can be used to try to completely remove localised mesothelioma.
+Surgery can be used to try to completely remove the mesothelioma.
 There are 2 main types of operation for this.
-These are removing the pleura (pleurectomy) or removing the lung and pleura (extrapleural pneumonectomy).
+These are removing the pleura (pleurectomy) or removing the pleura together with the lung, pericardium and diaphragm (extrapleural pneumonectomy).

 For people with advanced mesothelioma, the surgery aims to remove as much tumour as possible to relieve symptoms - this is called palliative surgery or debulking.